 For this trope to apply, the heroes have to enter an area that would normally be restricted to them such as a private residence, a secure facility, etc. Going into a public place (shop, restaurant, park, etc) or a facility with areas open to the public doesn't count.

-If you go a step further, you get Kleptomaniac Hero
+If you go a step further, you get Kleptomaniac Hero, a sister trope.

 - The first Back to the Future has Doc Brown and Marty simply walking into Hill Valley High School to locate Marty's future parents and fix the damage Marty unwittingly caused earlier.
 Nobody seems to say or do anything about these obvious trespassers in the school.

 - Both Nancy Drew and The Hardy Boys are constantly doing this—at least once per book—in their respective series.
 (And their crossovers together, for that matter.)
 Breaking into people's homes, offices, or other locations to search for evidence; sneaking into private events and closed places of business; explicitly ignoring "No Trespassing" signs; you name a form of trespassing, they've done it before while trying to bring bad guys to justice.
 And they never suffer any kind of long-term consequences for it, and usually no short-term ones, either.

 - Uncle Traveling Matt of Fraggle Rock became a perfect example of this trope when exploring "Outer Space", the world of the "silly creatures" (humans).
 A number of postcard segments show Matt inside of office buildings, schools, and even inside private houses.
 He observes people in kitchens, living rooms, and bedrooms and then reports it back to Gobo through postcards.
 Matt's intrusions into these homes makes you wonder if Fraggle society doesn't have established protocol on privacy and personal space.